Choose a language:

 This focus on the customer/citizen experience is key to the high usage of digital services among Danish citizens, and is perhaps most evident in the development of mobile apps that accompany the listed services above and more.

-They have a Danish Driving Licence App, which works exactly as a physical driver’s license.
+They have a Danish Driving License App, which works exactly as a physical driver’s license.
 It includes features like notifications when a license needs to be reviewed and dynamic QR codes that can be used by both authorities and residents to verify identity.

 There’s an app for their Danish Health Insurance Card, which gives citizens the right to receive healthcare in Denmark.
-There are apps for accessing your Digital Post, using your NemID, and sending money between parties with just a phone number.
+There are apps for accessing your Digital Post, using your MitID, and sending money between parties with just a phone number.

 RELATED: Public Sector Digital Transformation and the Citizen Experience